Coding4life92/Coding4life92/README.md

 ### Hi there 👋

 I'm Rob, from New Jersey.
-I work as a government contractor as a web developer.
+I work as a web developer for a government contractor.
 I am also known as rob_loves_coding92 on Instagram and have been sharing my coding journey since 2018.
 My focus is to motivate and inspire others to code.

  * Instagram link <a href="https://instagram.com/rob_loves_coding92" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="rob_loves_coding92" height="30" width="40" /></a>